castingcode/mocka/README.md

 ## Responses YAML

 The responses YAML file defines the mock responses for the server, where the command is the key, and the response as XML is the value.
+Note these are not the full responses from the server.
 Here are some examples:

 ```yaml